Keningz/pdf-toolbox/README.md

+# PDF Toolbox

+Thanks to Cursor and other AI tools, now I could develop a series of simple tools to help my daily work, without compromising my data security.

+It is weird that I couldn't google out these tools.
+They should've been everywhere, as they could be developed by single or few cursor prompts.

 # PDF Single-Side Scan to Double-Side Tool

 A simple web tool that converts single-side scanned documents into double-side documents.
 All processing is done locally without uploading PDF files to external networks, protecting your privacy and security.